usergeek/canistergeek_ic_rust/README.md

 - `canistergeek_ic_rust::monitor` - stored data for cycles and memory consumes ~6.5Mb per year per canister (assuming data points every 5 minutes).
 - `canistergeek_ic_rust::logger` - depends on the length of messages and their number.
 (There is an [issue](https://github.com/dfinity/cdk-rs/issues/212) with heap memory size after upgrade).

+## API change in 0.4.3 version

+> Up dependencies from all libraries

 ## API change in 0.4.2 version

 > Up dependencies from num-bigint, num-trait